 Northfield's orderly annexation areas: Orderly annexation begins with the adoption of a joint resolution by a township and a city to designate an area adjacent to the city limits in need of orderly annexation.
 Following the resolution, the jurisdictions negotiate a contract describing what land may be annexed and other terms of the agreement.
-The city has established orderly annexation agreements with three of four surrounding townships.
-The agreements typically allow a certain number of acres to be annexed within the duration of the contract and stipulate compensation to the township in exchange for the land.
+The city has established orderly annexation agreements with three of four surrounding townships based on the County-determined urban expansion areas.
+The agreements typically allow a certain number of acres within the Urban Expansion Area to be annexed within the duration of the contract and stipulate compensation to the township in exchange for the land.
 Although the city does not have land use or zoning authority over those areas, it is important to work with township neighbors to limit disconnected residential development and to guide development to areas served by municipal sewer, water and other utilities to protect groundwater and limit costs.